evecount/3amzoomies/README.md

 # 3AMΣ: Midnight Murmurs

-This project is a satirical exploration of music, art, and the creative process in the age of AI, created with AI, Suno, and Canva.
+This project is a satirical exploration of music, art, and the creative process in the age of AI, created with AI, Suno, and Canva, with Gemini on lead from AI Collective.

 ## Artist Manifesto